-Asexual reproduction is the process of producing new organism from a single parent without the involvement of sex cells or gametes.
+Asexual reproduction is the process of producing a new organism from a single parent without the involvement of sex cells or gametes.

-Sexual reproduction is the process of producing new organism from two parents by making use of their sex cells or gametes.
+Sexual reproduction is the process of producing a new organism from two parents by making use of their sex cells or gametes.

 In other words, sexual reproduction is a type of reproduction in which two sexes, namely, male and female are involved.
-The male sexual unit is known as male gametes or sperm while female sexual unit is termed as female gametes or ova.
+The male sexual unit is known as male gametes or sperm while the female sexual unit is termed as female gametes or ova.

-What is human reproductive system?
+What is the human reproductive system?